 c) If a child is seriously hurt, either emotionally or physically, then the Head should be informed and parents will be contacted as soon as possible.
-Staff should not contact the parents themselves.

 8. Corporal Punishment

 Under no circumstances may corporal punishment be used or threatened on any pupil during any activity, whether or not within the school premises.
 This prohibition applies to all members of staff and all those concerned with the children.